 Autocomplete programs in computer applications also use some shorthand.

 However, with the advent of modern electronic devices for recording and dictation, this writing system is not so popular as before.

 Text Messaging Communication

 Text messaging, or texting, Short Message Service (SMS), Multimedia Message Service (MMS).
-Originally consisting alphabetic and numeric characters, it has grown to incorporate multimedia.
+Originally consisting of alphabetic and numeric characters, it has grown to incorporate multimedia.

 SMS Language Communication

-SMS language also know as texting language or textspeak is their slang language using abbreviations and acronyms to communicate and share with others.
+SMS language also known as texting language or textspeak is their slang language using abbreviations and acronyms to communicate and share with others.
 Mobile phone users employ this shorthand form of texting in instant messaging mainly on messaging apps.